mbhulin/OrientTutorial/create_the_search_method.md

 # Create the Search Method

-The special task of a service robot we will simulate in this tutorial is to search for a special object.
+The special task of a service robot we will simulate in this tutorial is to search for a mobile object.
 Imagine that a person instructs the robot to bring a glass of apple juice.
 The robot has to understand the spoken instruction, parse it into simple actions, plan the actions and finally perform the task.
 In this example the robot has to search for a juice glass then to search for apple juice, bring the juice to the glass, fill the glass with the juice and finally bring the glass to the person.

 In this tutorial we will consider one frequent task: **search for an object**